bastl-instruments/arduino-base/README.md

 Test: If you can start eclipse you can pass on

-### 2. Installing Plugins and Toolchain
+### 2. Installing Eclipse Plugins and Toolchain

-* Install the eclipse AVR Plugin via
+* Open Eclipse and go to
     Help > Install News Software
-  and by using
+  There, paste this link
     http://avr-eclipse.sourceforge.net/updatesite
+  into the first field called 'Work with'

+  Click through the install process.
+  If you want to check if the installation was successful, go to
+    Help > About Eclipse Platform > Installation Details and look for the AVR plugin